joaquimadraz/compel/README.md

 [![Code Climate](https://codeclimate.com/github/joaquimadraz/compel/badges/gpa.svg)](https://codeclimate.com/github/joaquimadraz/compel)
 [![Test Coverage](https://codeclimate.com/github/joaquimadraz/compel/badges/coverage.svg)](https://codeclimate.com/github/joaquimadraz/compel/coverage)

-Ruby Hash Coercion and Validation
+Ruby Object Coercion and Validation

-This is a straight forward way to validate a Ruby Hash: just give an object and the schema.
+This is a straight forward way to validate any Ruby object: just give an object and the schema.

-The motivation were to create an integration for [RestMyCase](https://github.com/goncalvesjoao/rest_my_case) to have validations before any business logic execution and build a easy way coerce and validate params on [Sinatra](https://github.com/sinatra/sinatra).
+The motivation was to create an integration for [RestMyCase](https://github.com/goncalvesjoao/rest_my_case) to have validations before any business logic execution and to build a easy way coerce and validate params on [Sinatra](https://github.com/sinatra/sinatra).

 The schema builder is based on [Joi](https://github.com/hapijs/joi).